 LEGO® Square is the lobby inside LEGO House.
 In the centre, you'll get a glimpse of one of the world’s biggest LEGO models, the Tree of Creativity.
 From LEGO Square, you have free access to all other public indoor areas: LEGO Store, three restaurants and LEGO Forum.
 LEGO Square is also where you’ll find the cloakroom, and ticket machines where you can pick up wristbands for the Experience Zones.

-In the midst of LEGO House stands one of the world’s most iconic LEGO models, at over 15m tall and packed full of details and surprises even the most avid LEGO enthusiast cannot fail to be impressed by the Tree of Creativity
+In the middle of LEGO® House stands one of the world’s most iconic LEGO models, at over 15m tall and packed full of details and surprises even the most avid LEGO enthusiast cannot fail to be impressed by the Tree of Creativity.

 Originally the team had a few more ideas for alternative models, but in the end it was the tree that won because the idea was so strong.
 The base and roots of the tree represent the LEGO Group foundation in wooden toys and at the very top LEGO minifigure workers are building new branches using a giant crane.
 Just like LEGO House itself.